srinidhis05/spinnaker-preconfigured-job-plugin/README.md

           url: https://raw.githubusercontent.com/mayadata-io/spinnaker-plugins-repository/main/plugins.json
 ```

-Note: The plugin metadata is maintained in the [litmus spinnaker plugins repository](https://github.com/mayadata-io/spinnaker-plugins-repository)
+**Note**: The plugin metadata is maintained in the [litmus spinnaker plugins repository](https://github.com/mayadata-io/spinnaker-plugins-repository)

 - Select the LitmusChaos predefined stage in the Spinnaker pipeline, with the right "dependent stage"